ArweaveTeam/arweave-js/README.md

 ```

 ### GraphQL
-Find your transation ids and tags by searching metadata
+Find your transation ids and tags by searching their metadata.
+GraphQL (GQL) provides flexible querying and allows you to search for transactions by tags, wallet address, block height, etc.

-GraphQL (GQL) allows you to search for transactions by tags, wallet address, block height, etc. Please see the [GQL Guide](https://gql-guide.vercel.app/) for details.
+Please see the [GQL Guide](https://gql-guide.vercel.app/) for further details.